apostrophecms/apostrophe-documentation/docs/core-concepts/editable-content-on-pages/custom-widgets.md

 [Apostrophe CLI README](https://github.com/apostrophecms/apostrophe-cli/blob/master/README.md).
 :::

-1. Now you add this new widget to the `modules` object in our app.js:
+1. Now add this new widget to the `modules` object in our app.js:

 ```javascript
 // app.js